microsoft/rushjs.io-website/pages/advanced/preferred_versions.md

 }
 ```

-As long as two projects don't request incompatible versions of a library, Rush will implicitly pin their versions.
-But if **project1** and **project2** were requesting different versions of **library-b**, then you might need to get involved, and maybe use **pinned-versions.json** to resolve your issue.
+As long as two projects don't request incompatible versions of a library, Rush will implicitly add a preferred version.
+But if **project1** and **project2** were requesting different versions of **library-b**, then you might need to get involved, and maybe use **common-versions.json** to resolve your issue.